Top Tips for Fussy Feeders

 - It may be the case that your horse prefers a particular feed, flavour or texture so experiment with different feeds.

 - Sudden dietary change is not the best thing for the health of the digestive tract and could compound the problem.
-For extra digestive support, add in Digestive Health Plus – this combines a probiotic yeast, prebiotic and brewer’s yeast for gut health and optimum digestion.
+For extra digestive support, use a digestive enhancing supplement that combines yeast and prebiotics for gut health and optimum digestion.

 Dengie Products for Fussy Feeders